Every retailer has a peak season.

-Each year, peak retail season sends shippers scrambling to line up capacity to meet high Q4 demand.
+For many, it's peak retail season, which sends shippers scrambling to line up capacity to meet high Q4 demand.

-While retail and e-commerce shippers experience the most drastic surges, the year-end peak season spike creates a ripple effect across every industry as carriers move to service high-volume holiday shippers.
+While retail and e-commerce shippers experience the most drastic surges, the year-end spike has a ripple effect across every industry as carriers move to service high-volume holiday shippers.

-Here are five ways you can manage your high-volume spikes this holiday season or any season where demand surges.
+Here are five ways you can manage high shipping volume when your demand spikes.